gansm/finalcut/doc/readme.txt

 ----------------------------------------------------------------------

-FINAL CUT is a C++ class library and widget toolkit that enables developers to create text-based user interfaces.
+FINAL CUT is a C++ class library and widget toolkit that enables developers to create text-based user interfaces (TUI).
 It offers full mouse support, UTF-8 character encoding, support for full-width characters, and the capability to display combined Unicode characters.
-The library helps the programmer to create an application for the text console.
-It allows it to handle multiple text windows on the screen.
+The library allows developers to create user-friendly text console applications that manage multiple text windows on the screen using their own windowing system.

 The design of FINAL CUT's C++ class structure was inspired by the Qt framework.
 It offers a variety of general controls, including dialog